 1/3 cup of Beeswax

-That’s it.
-That is all there is to making spoon butter.
+That’s all there is to making spoon butter.
 The only thing left is how to use it:

 You can use solid beeswax for this recipe, but I have found that using the ‘Pastilles’ makes for a quicker melting process.
-You can find those here at Amazon:
+They can be found here at Amazon: Beeswax Pellets

 For my jars, I used half-pint wide mouth jars from the Ball Collection Elite Design series, but you can use any decorative jar you choose.